Wilmington massacre: Alfred M. Waddell

-White Supremacy Clubs
+White supremacist clubs

-As the fall of 1898 approached, prominent Democrats such as George Rountree, Francis Winston, and attorneys William B. McCoy, Iredell Meares, and John D. Bellamy, began organizing white supremacy clubs, known as the White Government Union.
-The clubs demanded that every white man in Wilmington join.
+As the fall of 1898 approached, George Rountree, Francis Winston, and attorneys William B. McCoy, Iredell Meares, John D. Bellamy and other prominent Democrats organized white supremacist clubs, as branches of the White Government Union.
+The clubs demanded that every white man in Wilmington join them.

-Membership in the clubs began spreading throughout the state.
-The clubs were complemented by the development of a white labor movement created to oppose blacks competing with whites for jobs.
-The "White Laborer's Union" got the backing of the Wilmington Chamber of Commerce and the Merchant's Association and vowed to create a "permanent labor bureau for the purpose of procuring white labor for employers".
+Membership in the clubs began to spread throughout the state.
+The clubs were complemented by the development of a white labor movement which was founded for the purpose of opposing blacks who were competing for jobs with whites.
+The "White Laborer's Union" got the backing of the Wilmington Chamber of Commerce and the Merchant's Association and it vowed to found a "permanent labor bureau for the purpose of procuring white labor for employers".

-The efforts of the white supremacists finally consolidated in August 1898, when Alexander Manly, owner of Wilmington's only black newspaper, The Daily Record, wrote an editorial responding to a speech supporting lynchings by printing that many white women were not raped by black men, but willingly slept with them.
+The efforts of the white supremacists peaked in August 1898.
+On August 18, Alexander Manly, one of the brothers who owned Wilmington's only black newspaper, The Daily Record, published an editorial in response to a white supremacist speech that advocated lynchings of black men.
+Manly rebutted the speech by stating that white women were not raped by black men, that some willingly slept with black individuals.
 Manly was the acknowledged grandson of Governor Charles Manly and his slave, Corinne.

-Whites were outraged at Manly's piece.
-This provided an opening for Democrats, now calling themselves "The White Man's Party", as "evidence" supporting their claims of predatory and emboldened blacks.
+Some whites were outraged by Manly's editorial.
+The outrage provided an opening for Democrats, who had taken to calling themselves "The White Man's Party".
+Democrat speakers denounced Manly's editorial by claiming there was "evidence" of the existence of predatory and emboldened blacks.

-Commentaries
+White supremacist commentaries

 For some time, Josephus Daniels had used Wilmington as a symbol of "Negro domination" because its government was biracial, ignoring the fact that it was dominated by a two-thirds white majority.
 Many newspapers published pictures and stories implying that African-American men were sexually attacking white women in the city.

 This belief was championed throughout the country following a speech by Rebecca Latimer Felton, a prominent women's suffragist, and wife of Georgia populist William H. Felton, at the Georgia Agricultural Society.
 She claimed that of all the threats farm wives face, none was greater than "the black rapist" due to the failure of white men to protect them, and said that, in order to restore that protection, white men should resort to vigilante "justice".

-In response to Felton's speech and the danger it imposed upon black men, 32-year-old Alexander Manly wrote an editorial, refuting it and asserting that white women have consensual sex with black men.
+In response to Felton's speech and the danger it imposed upon black men, 32-year-old Alexander Manly wrote an editorial for the August 11 edition, refuting Felton's speech and asserting that some white women have consensual sex with black men.